Long Beach, Koh Rong

 Koh Tonsay, or Rabbit Island, sits about a 20-minute boat ride from Kep.
 Development is sparse on the small island, with accommodation in the form of a few basic wooden huts on the shoreline.
 Most visitors stop off at the island for the day to splash in the shallow waters, feast on the local food served from the few basic restaurants and relax in the hammocks that swing beneath the palm trees.

-The sleepy coastal town of Kep is a popular getaway with the Cambodian crowd and will often be packed at weekends with families picnicking in the shade, splashing about in the sea in their jeans and T-shirts and gorging on freshly caught crab from the nearby market.
+The sleepy coastal town of Kep is a popular getaway with the Cambodian crowd and will often be packed on weekends, with families picnicking in the shade, splashing about in the sea in their jeans and T-shirts and gorging on freshly caught crab from the nearby market.
 Starting as a small stretch of beach, it underwent an upgrade in 2013 when white sand was shipped in from other parts of the country.
-A shaded promenade is peppered with small stalls, selling food and drinks and hiring out rubber rings, parasols and seats.
+A shaded promenade is peppered with small stalls, selling food and drinks and hiring swimming tubes, parasols and seats.

 Sner Beach, Koh Kong

 Situated slightly off the beaten track, Sner Beach boasts isolation and wild beauty, away from the masses.
 Mainly used by Cambodians, the strip of sand is kitted out with hammocks to laze the day away on.
 There are several beach shacks and small eateries serving the catch of the day, as well as fresh prawns, crab and fried squid, dished up with piles of rice and vegetables.
 Seafood barbecues can be seen sizzling along the shore at sunset, washed down with beer available from one of the beach huts.

 Sabay Beach, Kampot